bollu/bollu.github.io/distributedsystems/main.md

 ## Mattern’s algorithm
 - Based on vector clocks, single initiator.
 Termination detection needed.
-- Initiator pics a future vector time $\mathbf{s}$ when they would like the global snapshot to be recorded. $s$ is broadcasted , after which it freezes all activity till it receives all acknowledgements of the receipt of this broadcast.
+- Initiator picks a future vector time $\mathbf{s}$ when they would like the global snapshot to be recorded. $s$ is broadcasted , after which it freezes all activity till it receives all acknowledgements of the receipt of this broadcast.
-- Upon receiving the broadcast, process remembers the value of $s$ and sends and ack to the initiator.
+- Upon receiving the broadcast, other processes remember the value of $s$ and sends and ack to the initiator.
 - The initiator on receiving ack from all processes, increases its vector clock to $s$, and sends a `DUMMY` message to all processes.